brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## Commit messages and Git

 All pull requests ("PRs") should be submitted against the `dev` branch in GitHub.

+### Naming conventions

 It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
-Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) for information on how we like to format commit messages.
+Commits must be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by a colon and a space.
+Other commit types can be `breaking`, `docs`, `refactor`, `deprecate`, `perf`, `test`, `chore` and `misc`.
+Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) for more information on how we like to format commit messages.

+### GitHub Actions

 All PRs must pass the [GitHub Actions](https://github.com/brainboxdotcc/DPP/actions) tests before being allowed to be merged.
 This is to ensure that no code committed into the project fails to compile on any of our officially supported platforms or architectures.

-### Categorizing

-The changelogs are generated from the commit messages and PR names.
-They're categorized for better overview, however you can use prefixes in your commit messages and PRs to categorize it.
-Some of the most common prefixes are listened below:

-- `breaking` for the category: **💣 Breaking Changes**
-- `feat` for the category: **✨ New Features**
-- `fix` for the category: **🐞 Bug Fixes**
-- `refactored` or `deprecated` for the category: **♻️ Refactoring**
-- `tests` for the category: **🚨 Testing**
-- `docs` for the category: **📚 Documentation**
-- `misc` for the category: **📜 Miscellaneous Changes**

-You can see all available categories and it's prefixes in `buildtools/changelog.php`.